mvdb01/cloud-genomics/_episodes/02-logging-onto-cloud.md

 teaching: 5
 exercises: 5
 questions:
-- How do I connect to an AWS instance?
+- How do I connect to the TU Delft cloud instance?
 objectives:
 - Log onto to a running instance
 - Log off from a running instance
 keypoints:
-- You can use one set of log-in credentials for many instances
+- You will use your TU Delft netID credentials for all instances
 - Logging off an instance is not the same as turning off an instance
 ---